Gayelabouimad/ProjetIntegrationDesApplications/README.md

 > ``` db.<Coll_Name>.find()```

+## F. How does the FRONTEND WORK
+***
-## Fetching data in the front-end commands
+### _F.1.
+Fetching data in the front-end (Books Section)_
 In order to fetch data, you need to create a service.
-To do that : open the terminal in the services folder then write this command
+To do that :

+1. Open the terminal in the services folder then write this command

 > ``` ng generate service <service_Name> ```

-example "ng generate service booksService"
+*Example: "ng generate service booksService"*

-In this service you will need to do an Http request so you need to import the Http module in the app module
+2. In this service you will need to do an Http request so you need to import the Http module in the app module

-> ```import { HttpClientModule } from '@angular/common/http';```
+> ```import { HttpClientModule } from '@angular/common/http'; ```

 and place HttpClientModule under the imports array in NgModules

-Now after importing it in the app module, you need to configure the service you should import the http client in the service as follows:
+3. Now after importing it in the app module, you need to configure the service.
+You should import the http client in the service as follows:

 > ``` import { HttpClient } from '@angular/common/http'; ```